dlr-eoc/sat4ec/README.md

 block large files to be committed.
 If it fails, one has to re-stage the affected files (`git add` or `git stage`), and re-commit.

+## Testing

+The code applies Python unit tests, located in `tests` with test data in `tests/testdata`.

 # Contributors
 The Sat4Ec project team includes (in alphabetical order):
 * Anghelea, Anca (ESA)